sampsyo/minisynth/README.md

     $ pip install --user lark-parser

+Witness the magic of Z3:

+    $ python3 ex0.py

 Run a simple example to see how to synthesize values, which is stolen from [Aws Albarghouthi][aws]'s [primer][]:

     $ python3 ex1.py